Mary Kathryn Nagle

 Mary Kathryn Nagle (Cherokee Nation of Oklahoma), J.D.

-Mary Kathryn Nagle is a partner at Pipestem Law, P.C. where she specializes in federal Indian law and appellate litigation.
+Mary Kathryn Nagle is an attorney specializing in federal Indian law and appellate litigation.
 Nagle co-authored (with Sarah Deer) and filed an amicus brief in Dollar General v.
 Mississippi Band of Choctaw Indians on behalf of the National Indigenous Women’s Resource Center (NIWRC) and more than one hundred organizations working to end domestic violence and sexual assault.
 As counsel to the NIWRC, Nagle has drafted and filed numerous briefs in the United States Supreme Court articulating the connection between preserving tribal sovereignty and ensuring safety for Native women and children.
 Nagle also has extensive experience with numerous laws that protect the rights of American Indians, including the Native American Graves Protection and Repatriation Act and the Indian Child Welfare Act.
-Nagle works out of Pipestem Law’s Washington, D.C. office.

 Ms. Nagle studied theater at Georgetown University, and went on to study law at Tulane Law School, where she graduated summa cum laude and was the recipient of the Judge John Minor Wisdom Award.
 Her law review articles have been published in five different journals, including the Tulane Law Review and Tulsa Law Review.
 Following graduation from law school, she clerked for Judge Joseph Bataillon and Judge Laurie Smith Camp of the United States District Court, District of Nebraska, and then subsequently clerked for Judge Fortunato P. Benavides of the United States Court of Appeals, Fifth Circuit.